spac3nerd/csi5510HW02/README_DOC.md

 amount of data going to the client.
 These capabilities are:
     * Show only data from selected data sources
     * Show only data with non-null and/or non-empty values

+* The server trains a neural network on the given dataset segments that are not null and do not have the empty string in a field, and uses it to predict the status of a new aneurysm

 ### Client